 When lifting lighter loads, these physiological changes are more difficult to achieve.
 However, BFR training forces these changes, which allows you to improve muscle strength while lifting lighter weights.

-Your physical therapist at MPOWER Performance Institute reviews the details of your BFR training during your consultation.
+Your physical therapist at MPOWER reviews the details of your BFR training during your consultation.
 They may perform BFR training on your upper or lower limbs.

 First, your physical therapist places a cuff on your limb to restrict blood flow.
 Then, they have you start your resistance training program.
 To get the most benefits, your physical therapist may recommend 2-4 sessions a week for 1-3 weeks.

-The team may also suggest BFR training for aerobic conditioning.
+The team may also suggest blood flow restriction training for aerobic conditioning.
 It works best when walking on a treadmill or riding a stationary bike.

-Don’t let your fear of pain prevent you from reaching your wellness goals.
-To learn more about BFR training at MPOWER Performance Institute and how it can benefit your health and wellness, call the office nearest you or book a consultation online today.
+Don’t let the fear of pain prevent you from reaching your health and wellness goals.
+To learn more about BFR training at MPOWER Physical Therapy and how it can benefit your health and wellness, call the office nearest you, or book a consultation online today.